6.2 Top Level Source Directory

 subdirectories that contain parts of GCC and its runtime libraries:

-- The Boehm conservative garbage collector, used as part of the Java
+- The Boehm conservative garbage collector, optionally used as part of

 - Autoconf macros and Makefile fragments used throughout the tree.